Economy of Belgium: Employment

 The social security system, which expanded rapidly during the prosperous 1950s and 1960s, includes a medical system, unemployment insurance coverage, child allowances, invalid benefits, and other benefits and pensions.
 With the onset of a recession in the 1970s, this system became an increasing burden on the economy and accounted for much of the government budget deficits.
 The national unemployment figures mask considerable differences between Flanders and Wallonia.
 Unemployment in Wallonia is mainly structural, while in Flanders it is cyclical.
 Flanders' unemployment levels are generally only about half those of Walloon.
 The southern region continues a difficult transition out of sunset industries (mainly coal and steel), while sunrise industries (chemicals, high-tech, and services) dominate in Flanders.

 Belgium's unemployment rate was 6.5% in 2008.
 A total of 4.99 million people make up Belgium's labor force.
 The vast majority of these people (80%), work in the service sector.
-Belgian industry claims 19% of the labor force and agriculture only 1%.
-As in other industrialized nations, pension and other social entitlement programs have become a major concern as the baby boom generation approaches retirement.
+The Belgian Industry claims 19% of the labor force; and agriculture claims 1%.
+As in other industrialized nations, pension and other social entitlement programs have become a major economic and political concern as the baby boomers approach retirement age.